diem/dip/lips/lip-6.md

 # Abstract / Motivation
 ---

+The Libra Payment Network (“LPN”) is a blockchain-backed payment platform and an infrastructure for stablecoins that supports a regulated global digital payment network.
+Both the blockchain and the stablecoin financial instruments are controlled by Libra Networks, Ltd. (“Libra Networks” or “LN”) a subsidiary of the Libra Association  (the “Association” or “LA”).
+LPN operates under a payment system license from FINMA (the “FINMA License”), and LN is responsible for ensuring that LPN operates in compliance with the FINMA License.

 The Libra Association is an independent membership organization that is responsible for the governance of the Libra Payment Network (LPN) and the development of the Libra project.
 The Association is governed by the Council, which is comprised of one representative per Association member.
 The Association Council manages the technology roadmap of the platform and oversees and maintains the Libra Improvement Proposal and Libra Upgrade Process, often through subcommittees of the Council such as the Technical Steering Committee (the “TSC”) and the Association Board.

 Each member designates a Node Operator to run a Validator Node that participates in operating the blockchain.
 The Validator Set defines the current set of Validator Nodes that run consensus protocol.
 Validator Nodes that are currently part of the Validator Set process transactions and interact with each other to reach consensus on the state of the blockchain.
 The Validator Set may change from time to time and not all members may have Validator Nodes the Validator Set at any given time.
 Reasons for changing the Validator Set include joining or departure of members from the Association and actions needed for compliance reasons or to comply with LN’s obligations under its payment system license from FINMA to guarantee the secure and performant operation of the platform.